 Clinical Fellows, Residents, and Research Fellows are registered with Western University therefore Western Housing Services are available.
 Information regarding housing on campus can be viewed at http://www.residenceatwestern.ca/.
 Please note that housing is not guaranteed.
-However, there are other options available for finding housing in London and the following website will provide you with information: http://www.middlesex.ca/living-here or http://www.residenceatwestern.ca/graduate.cfm or http://www.goodmovelondon.com/home/.
+However, there are other options available for finding housing in London and the following website will provide you with information: Living in Middlesex County or Residence at Western or http://www.goodmovelondon.com/home/.

 The College of Physicians and Surgeons of Ontario (CPSO) is the medical licensing authority for the province of Ontario.
 The CPSO issues certificates of registration to doctors to allow them to practice medicine, monitors and maintains standards of practice.
 A Postgraduate Education certificate is renewed annually and held during postgraduate medical training at an Ontario medical school.
 There are terms, conditions and limitations to the certificate.
 For more information please visit the CPSO website and download the membership application form.

 An email will be sent to the email address provided in your CaRMS application and will include your Letter of Appointment, a letter specifying important registration details as well as information you will need to register via our online registration system, Single Sign-On.
-You will be required to the PGME Re and pay the annual registration fee.
-Registration will be complete when you have completed both parts – online registration and fee payment.
+You will be required to complete the PGME Registration and pay the annual registration fee.

 The Letter of Appointment (LOA) is your contractual agreement with Western University that you sign to confirm your acceptance of the residency training position.
-It isssued to residents each spring on a yearly basis to your Western University email account.
-You must print, sign, date and return all pages to the PGME office via email.
-Please contact the PGME office if you have any questions about your LOA, phone 519.661.2019 or email.
+It is isssued to residents on a yearly basis and notification is sent to your Western email account.
+Please contact the PGME office at firstname.lastname@example.org if you have any questions about your Letter of Appointment.